 - 1. The ASR program offers a variety of clinical sites to provide the student with a well-rounded clinical experience.
-These include CoxHealth campuses (Springfield, Missouri), Jordan Valley Community Health Center (Springfield, Missouri), Cox Monett (Monett, Missouri), Citizen's Memorial Hospital (CMH) (Bolivar, Missouri), and Ozark's Healthcare (West Plains, Missouri).
-In addition to the CoxHealth and Jordan Valley Community Health Center campuses, Springfield-based students may be required to rotate through Cox Monett and CMH during their clinical experience.
+These include CoxHealth campuses (Springfield and Branson, Missouri), Jordan Valley Community Health Center (Springfield, Missouri), Cox Monett (Monett, Missouri), Citizen's Memorial Hospital (CMH) (Bolivar, Missouri), and Ozark's Healthcare (West Plains, Missouri).
+In addition to the CoxHealth and Jordan Valley Community Health Center campuses, Springfield-based students may be required to rotate through Cox Monett, Cox Branson and CMH during their clinical experience.
 Ozarks Healthcare is an optional clinical rotation for Springfield-based students based on availability and student request.
 Students based at Ozarks Healthcare are required to complete minimal rotations at the CoxHealth campuses while maintaining the majority of their clinical rotations at Ozarks Healthcare. - 2.
-Participate in a minimum of four evening shift clinical rotations throughout the entire ASR program.
+Participate in a minimum of four evening shifts and one weekend shift clinical rotations throughout the entire ASR program.
 The evening shift rotation traditionally occurs from 2:30 pm to 9:30 pm and each rotation can vary from one to three weeks in length.
+The weekend shift consists of twenty four hours total over Saturday and Sunday hours may vary.
 The student is provided advance notice of when their evening shift clinical rotations are scheduled for ample planning. - 3.
-The ASR program uses a computer system, Trajecsys, to log students' clock-in and clock out of the classroom as well as students' clinical sites.
+The ASR program uses a computer system, Trajecsys, to track students' clock-in and clock out of the classroom as well as students' clinical sites.
 In addition to the clocking feature, the ASR program uses the Trajecsys system to track all required student clinical evaluations, obtain feedback regarding student clinical performance, and allow students to provide feedback regarding the clinical sites and clinical instructors.
 There is a fee for this service that covers the entire length of the ASR program.
-The fee is due at the beginning of the first fall semester.
+The fee is billed to your student account at the beginning of the first fall semester.